p-ayam/Digital-Synthesis-Lab/README.md

-## Digital Synthesis Lab (From Excel's User Interface to MySQL Database )
+## Digital Synthesis Lab: From Excel's User Interface to MySQL Database
 <br>

-This work aims at making a simple, digital solution to keep synthetic records of a large chemistry departmnet in a normalized database.
+This work aims at making a simple, digital solution to keep synthetic records of a synthetic chemistry laboratory in a normalized database.

-The assumption is that a summary of every instance in **Reactions**, **Reagents** and **Users** is recorded on the go by the chemists in a commonly accessible excel file as the user-end (`/Data/lab.xlsx`).
+The assumption is that a summary of every item in **Reactions**, **Reagents** and **Users** is recorded on the go by the chemists in a commonly accessible excel file as the user-end (`/Data/lab.xlsx`).

 Excel sheet **Reactions**:
 <br>